0ladybelle/Currency-Converter/README.md

 #### MVP

-- Display of the currency
 - Conversion of the currency value pair from X currency to Y currency
-- Enable convertion list
+- Enable list conversion
-- Input number(amount desire to conver)
+- Allow input amount to conver

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

--
--
+- Result of comparison of rates
+- Append images for a better UX display

 ## Project Schedule